ouinformatics/eoa-cookiecutter/README.md

 eoa-cookiecutter
 ================

-A template for starting an [Edition Open Access](http://www.edition-open-access.de/) Repository to begin typesetting a book.
+A template for starting an [Edition Open Access](http://www.edition-open-access.de/) repository to begin typesetting a book.

 ### Requirements